thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-block/README.md

 ### Estimated Completion Time
 15 minutes

-1. In your `/WIP/html` create a new file called  `class-outline.html`.
+1. In your project create a new file called  `class-outline.html`.
 You will work in this file.
 Remember to use the html:5 template.
 If you forget how, go back to last exercise for help.

-1. If you haven't already install the VSCode extension HTMLTagWrap.
+1. If you haven't already - install the VSCode extension HTMLTagWrap.
-    * Click extensions, look for HTMLTagWrap by Brad Gashler,and install | reload
+    * Click extensions, look for HTMLTagWrap by Brad Gashler, and install | reload

 1. HTMLTagWrap makes it easy to quickly markup your test.
     * click and drag to highlight a block of text